smapiot/piral/docs/reference/libraries.md

 Both libraries are purely functional and do not provide any design.
 Thus the look and feel can be fully customized and designed in every aspect.

-::: tip: Add Missing Features
+::: tip: Add missing features
 A missing feature in `piral-core` can be also re-integrated by installing the respective plugin, e.g., `piral-dashboard` for providing dashboard capabilities.
 :::